skyfielders/python-skyfield/skyfield/documentation/examples.rst

 Here’s the script I use when I want to know when it will be dark enough to see the stars — or how early I need to rise to see the morning sky:

-..
-TODO Figure out how to use the timezone itself to find day start/end.

 .. testcode::